sochriscoded/sochriscoded.github.io/content/series/A-Guide-To-Go-Programming/01-An-Introduction-To-Go.md

 +++
 draft = false
 title = '01 An Introduction to Go' series = ['A Guide To Go Programming'] tags = ['golang']
 +++

 ## Why Go

 In a world overflowing with programming languages, Go (or Golang) stands out not just for what it does,but for why it was created in the first place.
 Born at Google in the late 2000s, Go was forged in the fires of frustration.
-Its creators,Robert Griesemer, Rob Pike, and Ken Thompson,were all veterans of systems programming and distributed systems, and they were growing weary of the complex build times, clunky dependency management, and lack of scalability in existing languages.
+Its creators,Robert Griesemer, Rob Pike, and Ken Thompson, were all veterans of systems programming and distributed systems, and they were growing weary of the complex build times, clunky dependency management, and lack of scalability in existing languages.

 They weren’t just trying to make another language.
 They were trying to build a better toolchain, a faster compiler, and a modern language for the multicore, networked age of computing.
 And so, in 2007, they started building Go.